Viscoelastic dynamics of a soft strip subject to a large deformation: Low-frequency dynamics

 In the fields of structural mechanics and biomedical imaging, it is common to employ the static Young's modulus $E_0$, to make inferences about the dynamic behavior of a given structure.
 For soft materials, this approach leads to substantial errors.
 To illustrate this point, one can go back to the equation governing compressional dynamics (see for instance equation (25.1) in reference~\cite{landau1986theory}):

 with $\rho$ standing for the material mass density.
-Estimating the phase velocity from the static Young's modulus $E_0$ leads to a value of $V_c^0=\sqrt{E_0/\rho}=8~$m/s (indicated by a red dashed line in Figure~\ref{fig:LowFrequency}B) which significantly underestimates observations.
-In addition, this approach assumes a constant velocity \textit{i.e.} non-dispersive propagation, which is not entirely accurate in this case.
+Estimating the phase velocity from the static Young's modulus $E_0$ and a mass density $\rho=1000$ kg/m$^3$ leads to a value of $V_c^0=\sqrt{E_0/\rho}=8~$m/s (indicated by a red dashed line in Figure~\ref{fig:LowFrequency}B) which significantly underestimates observations.
+In addition, this approach assumes a constant velocity, \textit{i.e.} non-dispersive propagation, which is not entirely accurate in this case.

 A better estimation can be obtained by considering the material's rheology and replacing the Young's modulus with that of equation~(\ref{eq:rheology}).
 In the frequency range investigated here, since one always has $\omega\tau \ll 1$, the phase velocity writes: